Neural Tube Neuritis

 4. Antidepressants: Certain antidepressants such as amitriptyline or duloxetine can help alleviate nerve-related pain.

-7. Opioids: Strong pain medications that may be prescribed for severe pain, but used with caution due to the risk of dependence and side effects.
+7. Opioids: Strong pain medications that may be prescribed for pain, but used with caution due to the risk of dependence and side effects.

 8. Immunomodulators: Medications that modulate the immune system to reduce inflammation in autoimmune-related neuritis.